AkshayContributes/password-manager/README.md

 # PasswordMan
-Your online bank password belongs to you and just you.
-Not to tools which will gladly sell your data for a few thousand bucks.
+Your online bank password belongs to you and just you and not to untrustworthy tools.
 Enter PasswordMan

 ### Functionalities
 - Given a username and the application name it generates and stores a password into mysql db